 Who are these courses aimed at?

-These classes are designed to cover all ranges of photographer: the requirement is a bit of energy, an open mind and above all a passion for travel and wildlife.
+These courses are designed to cover all ranges of photographer: the requirement is a bit of energy, an open mind and above all a passion for travel and wildlife.
 The intermediate days are a blast for beginners, who’ll learn what every button on their camera does and how to use it, while expert level days are perfect for those who know the ins and outs of the perfect exposure and want to perfect their technique, experiment creatively, or try out new kit ahead of a dream departure somewhere exotic.